ufsccosmos/PSFGAN-GaMorNet/README.md

 Besides, in `discriminator(self, img, cond, reuse)` and `generator(self, cond)`, you may want to modify their structures.
 The default structure is suitable for `gal_sim_0_0.25`.

-Once they are properly set, in a `Python 2.7` environment, ran `python PSFGAN-GaMorNet/PSFGAN/train.py` to train a new version of `PSFGAN` from scratch using corresponding training data of simulated galaxies/AGN created in the previous step.
+Once they are properly set, ran `python PSFGAN-GaMorNet/PSFGAN/train.py` to train a new version of `PSFGAN` from scratch using corresponding training data of simulated galaxies/AGN created in the previous step.

 The trained model will be saved in `PSFGAN-GaMorNet/PSFGAN/gal_sim_0_0.25/g-band/asinh_50/lintrain_classic_PSFGAN_0.05/lr_5e-05/model/ `.